 “Stop turning to laser and skin resurfacing treatments for a quick pick-me-up.
 Sure, they stimulate collagen and make your skin look fabulous, but it’s only for a limited amount of time.
 The inflammation caused by such practices is proven to be aging for your skin long term.” - Jocelyn Petroni

 You’re applying products in the wrong order

-“Applying eye cream over moisturiser?
-Don’t let your potent (and potentially expensive) eye cream have to fight its way through your moisturiser.” - James Vivian
+“Applying eye cream over moisturizer?
+Don’t let your potent (and potentially expensive) eye cream have to fight its way through your moisturizer.” - James Vivian

 You’re lazy about sunscreen

-“Sunscreen, sunscreen, sunscreen every single day; rain hail or shine!
-There is no better anti-ageing topical prevention than sunscreen and cloudy days are just as ageing for your skin as sunny days.
+“Sunscreen, sunscreen, sunscreen every single day; rain, hail, or shine!
+There is no better anti-aging topical prevention than sunscreen, and cloudy days are just as aging for your skin as sunny days.
 I love Ultraceuticals.” - Jocelyn Petroni

 “Not reapplying SPF too.
 It’s one thing to apply SPF in the morning (and congratulations to those of your who do), but please keep in mind that SPF lasts merely hours and therefore requires applications throughout the day, especially during times when sun exposure is at its highest.” - James Vivian